-Nanotechnology is the study, which involves manipulation and manufacture of ultra-small structures and machines made of as few as one molecule.
-Nanobiotechnology uses the knowledge of nanotechnology and biomolecules of cell to produce desired technology.
+Nanotechnology is the study, which involves manipulation and manufacture of ultrasmall structures and machines made of as few as one molecule.
+Nanobiotechnology uses the knowledge of nanotechnology and biomolecules of cells to produce desired technology.

-Some applications of nanobiotechnology includes; fast diagnosis of disease, bio-nanostructures creation for getting functional molecules into cells, improvement of specificity and timing of drug delivery.
+Some applications of nanobiotechnology include; fast diagnosis of disease, bionanostructures creation for getting functional molecules into cells, improvement of specificity and timing of drug delivery.